pulibrary/nursery-rhyme/README.md

 # nursery-rhyme
-Recites a nursery rhyme called “The House that Jack Built.”
+Recites a nursery rhyme called “The House that Jack Built” for the Ruby/RSpec checkpoint project.